 Exercise 2: Timed Writing Practice

 You have 20 minutes to respond to this prompt.
-Your answer should be around 150 words.
+Your answer should be around 200 words long.
 Make a quick decision and focus your time on supporting your ideas.